angular/angular/aio/content/guide/ngmodule-faq.md

 Do *not* declare the following:

-* A class that's already declared in another module, whether an app module, @NgModule, or third-party module.
+* A class that's already declared in another module, whether an application module, @NgModule, or third-party module.
 * An array of directives imported from another module.
 For example, don't declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.